 Being in the heart of McLaren Vale their wine list has only the best wines, including V. Mitolo & Son.
 Gluten free options are available with all bases made from scratch while Nonna makes the Tiramisu.
 Be sure to book to avoid disappointment.

-TO DRINK // The McLaren Vale Distillery
+The McLaren Vale Distillery

 Stand aside – wine, craft beer and cider are not the only beverages on offer in McLaren Vale anymore.
 The McLaren Vale Distillery now offers boutique whiskey.